frankstepanski/python-for-js-developers/readme.md

 > This project builds on existing programming foundations and expands your skill set into a new language and ecosystem.

-## 🚀 What You’ll Learn — Python From Foundations to Practical Application
+## 🚀 Python From Foundations to Practical Application

 ### 🐍 Python Fundamentals